Need to talk? Call 1800 882 436.

 How is measles diagnosed?

-Your doctor may be able to diagnose your child’s measles from their symptoms and history of possible exposure to measles.
+Your doctor may be able to diagnose your child’s measles from their symptoms.
+They will ask if your child has been near anyone with measles.

 They may confirm the diagnosis with:

-Measles is considered a notifiable disease.
-If your child has measles, your doctor will notify your local public health unit.
+Measles is a notifiable disease.
+If your child has measles, your doctor will tell your local public health unit.
 They may ask to talk with you to try and find out where your child caught measles.
-They may also ask who your child has been in contact with (contact tracing).
+They may also ask who your child has been in contact with (this is called contact tracing).
 This helps limit the spread of measles and protects your community.

 How do I care for my child with measles?

-Measles can be a very serious illness, with some children needing to go to hospital.
-If you are concerned in any way, don’t hesitate to contact your doctor.
+Measles can be a very serious illness and some children may need to go to hospital.
+If you are concerned in any way, contact your doctor.

 What complications can occur with measles?